❤ Small production on demand❤ Certified RJC precious metals❤ Fine Principles — Made in Pforzheim❤ Fairmined licensed brand

 Made in Germany

-We enjoy working with casters, goldsmiths and metal suppliers from Pforzheim, where everyone is local and well-connected.
-FP believes in supporting local craftsmanship and want to maintain long-term relationships with the manufacturers and workers.
+We enjoy collaborating with casters, goldsmiths, and metal suppliers from Pforzheim, where everyone is local and well-connected.
+We believe in supporting local craftsmanship and aim to maintain long-term relationships with manufacturers and workers.

 O